 3. Remind Patients Using Different Channels

 Allow your patients to designate which communication channel works best for them.
-Do they prefer a text message or phone call?
-Providing multiple options for patients to confirm or reschedule appointments in case their schedule changes, which can prevent them from becoming a no show.
+Do they prefer a text message or a phone call?
+Providing multiple options for patients to confirm or reschedule appointments in case their schedule changes can prevent them from becoming a no-show.

 4. Minimize Transportation Challenges

-While your patient may confirm their appointment when they receive the appointment reminder via text, if they don’t have a ride, they likely won’t show up.
+While your patient may confirm their appointment when they receive the reminder via text, they likely won’t show up if they don’t have a ride.
 In fact, transportation is a barrier to healthcare for nearly 3.6 million people in the United States.
-Transportation challenges affect a variety of patient populations, including the elderly and those with low income or less educational resources.
+Transportation challenges affect various patient populations, including the elderly and those with low income or fewer educational resources.
 Transportation challenges may include:

 - Being unable to drive due to a physical, cognitive, or mental limitation